 - Tia Wood, Ballyshannon Middle (Boone County)

 - Jeremy Byrn, Allen County-Scottsville High (Allen County)

 - Christopher McCurry, Lafayette High (Fayette County)

 - Mary Slone, Floyd Central High (Floyd County)

 - Ashley Woodruff, McCracken County High

-All 24 teachers will be honored at a yet-to-be finalized event in the fall.
+All 24 teachers are being honored Thursday, October 22 through a virtual ceremony.
 At that time the Kentucky Elementary, Middle and High School Teachers of the Year will be announced.
 From this group of three finalists, the Kentucky Teacher of the Year will be named and will represent the state in the National Teacher of the Year competition.
 Valvoline will provide the 24 recipients with cash awards.
 In addition, the three Kentucky Teachers of the Year will receive custom-designed glassware commemorating their accomplishments.This year’s program set a record with more than 2,800 nominations and 208 applications submitted.

 Judging was conducted in May by a blue-ribbon panel of veteran educators, many of whom have more than 25 years of teaching experience.
 Applications included information on the nominees’ teaching philosophies, teaching experiences and involvement in their respective communities, as well as letters of recommendation from peers, students, parents, administrators and others.